EerikSaksi/stat_buff/timelog.md

 # 18 Jan (2 hours)

+- Had an advisor meeting today, discussed the details of the evaluation
-- Big questions that we want to want to answer
+- I should consider things like the big question I want to answer
+- How I will use the log data?
-- Log data
+- How will I use survey data
-- Survey
-- Split into groups
+- How are users split into groups (I'm probably thinking organically)
 - What kinds of teams form from this
 - Gaant chart
 - Interview questions (how specific)
 - What do I want to find out